Daetalus/Julia-OpenCV-binding/README.md

 Introduction
 ------------

 This OpenCV-Julia binding is try to port OpenCV API to Julia.
 It use the "**OpenCV way**".
 The "OpenCV way" means the wrapping will only use the language itself, without 3rd party tools.
+Like official OpenCV-Python and OpenCV-Julia did.

 This binding take OpenCV-Python and OpenCV-Java as reference.
 It will more like OpenCV-Java.
-Such as map datatype manually, use Python generation tool to wrap functions.
+For example, map datatype manually, use Python generation tool to wrap functions.

 Goal
 ----